kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

 ### Configuration file { #configuration-file }

-An example of providing a configuration as a file:
+An example of providing a configuration as a file, the file is looked up in the test `resources` directory:

 ===! ":fontawesome-brands-java: `Java`"